AramVartanyan/esp-homekit-demo/README.md

 ```

 8. If you are using the 4MB USB ESP-8266 D1 mInI module you will find it at something like /dev/tty.wchusbserialfa140
+(You will also need to install the Wemos drivers - CH341SER.)
 Chek where it is with:

 ```shell